sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 Don't wait until "that presentation is ready" before letting it be discoverable by others.
 You know you will not get around to it!

-## Set up your environment
+## Set up your Environment

 Your virtual workspace may consist of a variety of tools and platforms.

-Software developers and IT folks around the world may leverage social coding platforms such as Gitlab, Github, GCcode, etc., to collaborate widely with people around the world on source code.
+Software developers and IT folks may leverage social coding platforms such as Gitlab, Github, GCcode, etc., to collaborate widely with people around the world on source code.

 In the Government of Canada, most departments now use Microsoft 365 to varying degrees, which may include Teams, a collaboration platform that ties in multiple products and capabilities.

 Whether you are using the corporate collaboration platform or a 3rd party software as service to work in the open, there are a number of things to keep in mind.

-### Stay in control
+### Stay in Control

 Your workspace is a very important place: it contains your work and you have a responsibility to ensure its properly secured and controlled.
 However, that doesn't mean you can't open up securely.